Send me an email LinkedIn

 UX, UI, Prototyping, App · BOXT · 2022

-I worked across all digital touch-points of the business, including the customer website, the admin portal used by the operations team and mobile apps for both customers and engineers.
+I worked across all digital touchpoints of the business, including the customer website, admin tools for operations, and mobile apps for both customers and engineers.

-This case study specifically focuses on my work on the Engineer app.
+This case study focuses on my work on the Engineer app.
+Engineers play a critical role in delivery and customer satisfaction, making the app a key operational tool.

 Understanding the current journey